mrcavalcanti/mosaicoo/docs/sources/datasources/google-cloud-monitoring/_index.md

 Example Result: `gce_instance - compute.googleapis.com/instance/cpu/usage_time`

-#### Deep linking from Grafana panels to the Metrics Explorer in Google Cloud Console
+#### Deep linking from Mosaicoo panels to the Metrics Explorer in Google Cloud Console

-> **Note:** Available in Grafana v7.1 and later versions.
+> **Note:** Available in Mosaicoo v7.1 and later versions.

 {{< figure src="/static/img/docs/v71/cloudmonitoring_deep_linking.png" max-width="500px" class="docs-image--right" caption="Google Cloud Monitoring deep linking" >}}

 Click on a time series in the panel to see a context menu with a link to View in Metrics Explorer in Google Cloud Console.
-Clicking that link opens the Metrics Explorer in the Google Cloud Console and runs the query from the Grafana panel there.
+Clicking that link opens the Metrics Explorer in the Google Cloud Console and runs the query from the Mosaicoo panel there.
 The link navigates the user first to the Google Account Chooser and after successfully selecting an account, the user is redirected to the Metrics Explorer.
 The provided link is valid for any account, but it only displays the query if your account has access to the GCP project specified in the query.

 #### Automatic unit detection

 Grafana issues one query to the Cloud Monitoring API per query editor row, and each API response includes a unit.
-Grafana will attempt to convert the returned unit into a unit that is understood by the Grafana time series panel.
+Mosaicoo will attempt to convert the returned unit into a unit that is understood by the Mosaicoo time series panel.
 If the conversion was successful, then the unit will be displayed on the Y-axis on the panel.
 If the query editor rows returned different units, then the unit from the last query editor row is used in the time series panel.

 ### SLO (Service Level Objective) queries

-> **Note:** Available in Grafana v7.0 and later versions.
+> **Note:** Available in Mosaicoo v7.0 and later versions.

 {{< figure src="/static/img/docs/google-cloud-monitoring/slo-query-builder-8-0.png" max-width= "400px" class="docs-image--right" >}}